 As mentioned earlier, locating a sauna can also present the homeowner with a few additional expenses.
 For example, when a prefabricated model is installed outdoors there will be the need to pour a suitable concrete foundation slab upon which the structure will be built.
 The cost of concrete averages at $75 per yard, and a slab sized to fit the 5'x7' sauna would demand around .75 yards.
 The labor for such a project is an easy DIY project, so total costs including forms and materials would not exceed $100.
 Additionally, the electrician may need to run proper conduit and install an exterior receptacle for this location, which might increase the price of the electrical work by several hundred dollars (due mostly to the amount of time required for the work).

 An interior installation will require only the sacrifice of floor space, but height can also become an issue.
 Many sauna kits come at varied heights specifically for this sort of problem, but air flow and access to electrical supplies should be taken into consideration for such an installation too.

 Just like the purchase of any major home appliance, the prefabricated sauna kits should come with a few types of warrantees.
 Because they are a DIY item most manufacturers will limit their liabilities, but guarantees about the quality or operation of such items as the boards, heaters, lights, and doors and insulation should be available.
 It is also a good idea to do some comparison shopping since shipping is going to be a very substantial expense for such a project too.

-Cost to install a sauna may vary depending on the state or city.
+Cost to install a sauna varies greatly by region.
 Get free estimates from plumbers in your city.